sleepreap/Bus-Route-Optimization-Using-Reinforcement-Learning/README.md

 - numpy
 - networkx
 - matplotlib
+- folium (To see the bus stop nodes on the map)
-- imageio (**optional**, useful for generating the video/gif file to visualize)
+- imageio (for generating the video/gif file to visualize)
-- imageio-ffmpeg (**optional**, useful for generating the video/gif file to visualize)
+- imageio-ffmpeg ( for generating the video/gif file to visualize)

 To install them, try:

-    pip3 install numpy networkx matplotlib imageio imageio-ffmpeg
+`Pip install networkx matplotlib imageio imageio-ffmpeg folium`

-## Notes
+## API Usages
+1. API to get BUS ROUTES
+2. API to get BUS STOPS
+3. API to convert Postal Code to Latitude Longtitude values

 ## Examples